• About

 If anything breaks or is malfunctioning throughout the term of your lease, it’s good to let the landlord know!
 I find that many renters are worried that their landlords will be mad or think they broke something, but trust me, landlords know about general wear and tear.
 You won’t risk not getting your rent deposit back just because of that!

 Of course, if things are breaking every single week then mayyyybe they’ll know there’s a bigger issue going on.
 However, if you notice something that’s awry from time to time, that’s okay.
 Trust me, they’d rather know about it now so they can protect their investment rather than find out about 15 things that are broken at the end of the lease.
-It’s also a great move to let the landlord know about thinks like a leaky roof or window so that they can call Tredent Roofing to have repairs done quickly to prevent major costly damage to the property.
+It’s also a great move to let the landlord know about thinks like a leaky roof or window so they can have repairs done quickly to prevent major costly damage to the property.

 2. Keep it Tidy